 Overland welcomes our youngest students to join us for a week of exploration in the beautiful Berkshires, as we hike hills and mountains, cycle a quiet bike path and raft an exciting river on Berkshire Adventure.

 Few settings could equal the Berkshires and the southern Green Mountains as locations for an introductory Overland program.
-Gentle hills become mountains, clear rivers flow past old farms and postcard-perfect towns spread out from manicured greens.
+Gentle hills become mountains and clear rivers flow past old farms and postcard-perfect New England towns.
 With a wide range of fun outdoor activities—from hiking, biking and rafting to camping and playing games—the Berkshires and the Green Mountains are perfect for our weeklong program.
 We’ll begin with easier hikes and walks, building up to our hike of Mount Greylock, the highest point in Massachusetts.
 We’ll also spend a day cycling the countryside on the beautiful Ashuwillticook Rail Trail and enjoy a day of rafting on the Deerfield River.

 At trip’s end, we’ll celebrate all that we have accomplished and seen on Berkshire Adventure—the perfect introduction to Overland.

 “Everyone helped make Nicholas’ first time away from home a happy, memorable, growth experience.”
 Amy Van Buren, Fairfield, Connecticut